Zebra chip: Cause

 An experiment carried out by scientists from the USDA Agricultural Research Service's Vegetable and Forage Crops Research Unit indicates that creating chips from infected raw potatoes increases the visibility of zebra chip.
 The researchers correlated the presence of the tomato potato psyllid Bactericera cockerelli, which infests both potatoes and tomatoes, to the presence of zebra chip.
 One of the scientists also reported that targeting the suspected hosts, psyllids, with insect control measures proved effective at stopping the disease.
 Though early reports suggested the cause might be a bacterium, namely Candidatus Liberibacter, studies have not been able to consistently associate any phytoplasmas with the disease.

 It is currently postulated that the potato psyllid acts as a vector for the disease's unknown pathogen, as it is the only organism consistently associated with zebra chip.
 In 2008, New Zealand researchers investigating a B. cockerelli infestation in tomato and pepper greenhouses discovered a new bacterial species Candidatus Liberibacter solanacearum whose genetic markers were found to be identical to those found at two potato farms in Texas.
 This bacterium is related to Candidatus Liberibacter spp., which cause citrus greening disease in citrus plants.

 There are currently three haplotypes of the bacterium ‘Candidatus Liberibacter solanacearum’ that infect potato: haplotypes A, B, and F. Haplotype F was the latest to be discovered in Oregon's Klamath Basin.

 Signs

+A potato plant showing typical zebra chip symptoms, including rolling up and stunting of the top leaves and purple discoloration.